devfrankkim/code_treasure/HTMLCSS/HTML/IdClass.md

 How do I know which header is which without names? ex) How do people recongnize twins?

-id is very unique. it's like passport number. (no-share) class is like country, the same class rooms. (share)
+'id' is very unique. it's like passport number. (no-share) 'class' is like country, the same class rooms. (share)

 ```
 <body>